 Today’s Hashtag Trending script was prepared by Samira Balsara.

-It’s all the tech news that’s trending right now, welcome to Hashtag Trending!
-It’s Friday, August 6, and I’m your host, Tom Li.
+It’s all the biz/tech news that’s popular right now.
+Welcome to Hashtag Trending!
+It’s Tuesday, July 13 and I’m your host, Tom Li.

 Amazon customers experienced trouble shopping Sunday evening with 31,000 customers reporting outages.
 According to website downdetector, 81 per cent of customers reported issues with the website, 15 per cent experienced login issues and 5 per cent were having trouble checking out.
 A spokesperson for Amazon reported that the website was experiencing technical difficulties but should be working again now.
 It is unclear what caused the outage.

 China’s crackdown on cryptocurrency may be an unexpected solution to the GPU shortage.
 The ongoing semiconductor shortage has increased the price of GPUs and tech devices like TVs, laptops and phones.
 However, with China’s recent crypto mining ban, many cryptominers are selling their GPUs for cheaper prices according to a report from PC Gamer.
 While this is not an overnight solution the prices are dropping very slowly.
 China’s crypto ban shook the industry as up until recently, 65 per cent of global bitcoin mining happened in China.